 Colorado farmer Sondra Pierce knows the difference between conventional and organic farm products – she grows both.
-Here, she dives into one of modern farming’s most confusing topics: organic foods.Play Video
+Here, she dives into one of modern farming’s most confusing topics: organic foods.Watch my story

 Reputably Sourced Food Facts

 Fill up on data-driven food and farming information from resources that know the field.
 Don’t see your question answered here?
 Contact us and we’ll help you find the facts you need.

 When it comes to food production, the “organic” label refers to a specific production method, not the quality or safety of food.
 Organic farmers, ranchers and food processors follow a U.S. Department of Agriculture-defined set of standards to produce organic food and fiber.1 For example, organic farmers do not use synthetic fertilizers, certain pesticides, GMO seeds, antibiotics, hormones or non-organic feed.2 These standards are part of what makes organic foods more expensive.3